tyronyiu/Uni/GLO375/Assignment1.md

 ongoing issue for Belgium, as public spending is described as "inefficient" in the *Economic Survey of Belgium 2017 [@Economic_survey_of_Belgium_2017]*.

-Belgium has the second highest social spending among the OECD countries [@9], which aligns with the plans to stimulate economic activity and invest in social public spending.
+Belgium has the second highest *social spending* among the OECD countries [@9], which aligns with the plans to stimulate economic activity and invest in social public spending.
 Belgium, enabled through having such high social spending, has the highest ranking *public unemployment spending* of any OECD country, in fact, it is more than double the average OECD member country's [@10].
-Not only does Belgium spend a lot on unemployment benefits/compensations, but also on the labour market in form of subsidies, training or direct job creation in the public sector [@11].
-Unemployment has been decreasing, while employment rate of the total labour force has been steady [@IMF].
-These measures clearly provide an insight into the public sector spending of Belgium and how the funds generated from e.g. taxes are distributed within the economy.
-General Welfare provision and public spending in the labour market, as well as the high unemployment spending underline the fact, that Belgium is a very *caring* state with their involvement in the public sector being well executed.
+Not only does Belgium spend a lot on unemployment benefits/compensations, but also on the labour market in form of *subsidies, training or direct job creation* in the public sector [@11].
+Their social contributions expenditure is at a constant 25% of GDP, also giving further indication regarding social spending.
+[@IMF2019ArticleIV] Unemployment has been decreasing, while employment rate of the total labour force has been steady [@IMF].
+These measures clearly provide an insight into the public sector spending of Belgium and how the funds generated from e.g. taxes are distributed within the economy. *General Welfare* provision and public spending in the labour market, as well as the high unemployment spending underline the fact, that Belgium is a very *caring* state with their involvement in the public sector being well executed.
 The mentioned trend, where economic activity is inflated by leveraging globalisation effects, such as the attraction of FDI, is Belgium's method for enabling such public spending and generous social & welfare system.

 > The Michel government collapsed last December, after four years in power
 > [@IMF2019ArticleIV]